Sandy Duncan: Career

 In 2003, Duncan appeared in the rotating cast of the Off-Broadway staged reading of Wit & Wisdom.
 In May 2008, she performed one of the lead roles in the musical No, No, Nanette, a production of the City Center's annual Encores! series.
 In April 2009, she performed the lead role in the play Driving Miss Daisy at Casa Mañana Theatre in Fort Worth, Texas.
-In September 2009, she played the lead role in Tennessee Williams' play The Glass Menagerie at the Mountain Playhouse in Jennerstown, Pennsylvania.
-She has also participated in many traveling stage productions, including The King and I.
+In September 2009, she played Amanda in Tennessee Williams' play The Glass Menagerie at the Mountain Playhouse in Jennerstown, Pennsylvania.
+She participated in many traveling stage productions, including The King and I.

 On February 12, 2016, Duncan took the role of Madame du Maurier in the Broadway production of Finding Neverland.
 On February 17, the show's producers announced that she would take a temporary leave of absence because of family obligations.